-I training as a Wayfinding by Martha Beck (MBI).
-I am a willing and thrilled student of her Wayfinder Life Coach Training program.
-I am a 500-hour certified Professional Level Kripalu Yoga Teacher – and I taught yoga and led & designed well-being, discovery, and yoga workshops for several years at Kripalu Center in Lenox, MA.
-I am the Chief Creative Officer at an agency (within a massive communications company) that designs and builds live meeting experiences for blue chip companies.
-I earned a master’s degree in Education (which more accurately was a degree in Communication).
+I am a Certified Wayfinder Life Coach by Martha Beck (MBI) and her life-changing (ICF certified) program.
+I am a 500-hour certified Professional Level Kripalu Yoga Teacher – and I taught yoga and pranayama (breath work) and led & designed well-being, discovery, and yoga workshops for several years at Kripalu Center in Lenox, MA.
+I am the Chief Creative Officer at a communications agency that designs and builds live meeting experiences for blue chip companies.
+I earned a master’s degree in Education.
 Through it all and as far back as I can remember, I am a writer.
 I live on the Island of Martha’s Vineyard in a cottage in the woods with the love of my life and two teenagers (when they feel like it).
 In my spare time, I am an ice farmer – which means I make ice in our freezer all day in preparation for my daily ice bath – a practice which has changed my life.
 Finally, and he would say most importantly, after a lifetime of being a dog person, I was ensorcelled by a cat named Smudge who is now my lionized overlord and the cutest thing you’ve ever seen.

 So…what’s WRITING ROADS?